 The whole episode proved to be a turning point in Scotland’s history, because it laid to rest any notions that the new monarch served both nations equally.
 But what made the whole thing so unforgiveable was the base violation of the rules of hospitality.

-Ironically, some survivors of Glencoe would fight alongside Glen Lyon men a few years later in helping to put down the 1715 “rising” by some of the clans in an effort to restore James II to the throne.
+Ironically, some of the survivors of Glencoe would fight alongside Glen Lyon men a few years later in helping to put down the 1715 “Jacobite Rebellion” by some of the clans in an effort to restore James II to the throne.

 The memory of this massacre has been kept alive by continued ill feeling between the MacDonalds and the Campbells.
 Since the late 20th century the Clachaig Inn, a hotel and pub in Glencoe popular with climbers, has had a sign on its door that says ….